ShenZheng2000/DarkCityScape_mIOU_mPA/README.md

 # DarkCityScape_mIOU_mPA
-This is a repository for calculating the mIOU (mean intersection over union) and mPA (mean average precision) for DarkCityScapes.
+This is a repository for calculating the mIOU (mean intersection over union) and mPA (mean pixel accuracy) for DarkCityScapes.
 DarkCityScapes is the "Dark version" of the CityScape dataset [1] and is specifically designed for extreme low-light image enhancement tasks.
 The dataset is simulated using gamma correction on 150 CityScape validation images.

 # Sample Images from DarkCityScapes